-Figure 98: Precinct 2 Built Form Typologies
+Precinct 2 Built Form Typologies

 The access and parking within Precinct 2 comprises of predominantly Rear Access and Rear Parking.

-This will ensure there is safe and efficient vehicular movement along the Corridor, and allow for the safe movement of bike riders and pedestrians.
+The significant amount of Rear Access and Rear Parking access will ensure there is safe and efficient vehicular movement along the Corridor, and allow for the safe movement of cyclists and pedestrians.

-There are four sites within Precinct 2 where a Front Access, Front Parking Typology is identified, due to the restrictions on the ability to provide Rear Access and parking as a result of physical constraints of the Swan River and Severin Walk.
+There are three sites within Precinct 2 where a Front Access, Front Parking Typology is identified, accommodating Front Access and parking due to the restrictions the ability to provide Rear Access and parking due to the physical constraints of the Swan River and Severin Walk.

-An indicative new pedestrian connection is proposed on the southern side of the Corridor, between Abernethy Road and Hehir Street, which will improve the permeability of the large street block, and improve accessibility to development within this area for pedestrians and bike riders.
+A connection is proposed on the southern side of the Corridor, between Abernethy Road and Hehir Street, which will improve the permeability of the large street block, and improve accessibility to development within this area.

-Precinct 2 will be supported by an extensive movement network along the Corridor, comprising existing at-grade pedestrian crossings and an existing on-street cycle lane.
-Precinct 2 is also serviced by the high frequency bus network and associated bus stops.
+Precinct 2 will be supported by an extensive movement network along the Corridor, comprising existing at-grade pedestrian crossings and existing on-street cycle lanes.
+Precinct 2 is also serviced by the Priority Rapid Public Transport Route route and associated bus stops.

 The movement network will be supplemented with the provision of an underpass adjacent to Abernethy Road to enable a continuous pedestrian link from Severin Walk across the Corridor to the Swan River foreshore.
-The pedestrian underpass will provide a safe crossing opportunity for the significant volume of pedestrians associated within the Belmont Business Park, and will provide a convenient crossing point for commuters utilising the existing bus stops.
+The pedestrian underpass will provide a safe crossing opportunity for the significant volume of pedestrians envisaged associated within the Belmont Avenue Activity Node, and will provide a convenient crossing point for commuters utilising the existing bus stops.

-Pedestrian bridges will also facilitate safe crossing opportunities, with a pedestrian bridge proposed adjacent to the bus stops within the Golden Gateway Activity Node, and adjacent to the bus stops between Hehir Street and Abernethy Road.
+Pedestrian bridges will also facilitate safe crossing opportunities, with a pedestrian bridge proposed adjacent to the bus stops within the Hardey Road Activity Node, and adjacent to the bus stops between Hehir Street and Abernethy Road.

-The movement network will be enhanced with the provision of an off-street cycle lane in the form of a principle shared path on the northern edge of the Corridor and continuous pedestrian path on the southern edges of the Corridor, as demonstrated in the Landscape Zone Typologies.
+The movement network will be enhanced with the provision of an off-street cycle lane on the southern edge of the Corridor and continuous pedestrian paths on the northern and the southern edges of the Corridor, as demonstrated in the Landscape Zone Typologies.

-The movement network surrounding the Corridor includes a key cycle route which provides a connection from the Corridor south along Abernethy Road towards the Belmont Business Park and the Belmont town centre.
+The movement network surrounding the Corridor includes a key cycle route which provides a connection from the Corridor south along Abernethy Road towards the Belmont Business Park and the Belmont town centre

-The existing path network provides access along the Swan River, Severin Walk, across the Centenary Park Open Space and north throughout the Golden Gateway Activity Node.
+The shared pedestrian/ cycle path provides continuous access along the Swan River, along with connections along Severin Walk, across the Centenary Park Open Space and north throughout the Golden Gateway precinct the from the Hardey Road Activity Node.

-Bus services also provide a connection from the Belmont Business Park south towards the Belmont town centre and from the Golden Gateway Activity Node south along Belgravia Street and Hardey Road, as well as to the north along Resolution Drive.
+Bus services also provide a connection from the Belmont Avenue Activity Node south towards the Belmont Business Park and the Belmont town centre and from the Hardey Road Activity Node south along Belgravia Street and Hardey Road, as well as to the north along Resolution Drive.